PaoloMazzon/JamEngine/README.md

 at some point in the near future.
 This would be things you simply expect out of a game engine.

- - Gamepad support
+ - Better input support, including gamepad support and control maps
- - TTF/OTF font support (heck)
+ - More control over audio (mainly pausing and related controls)
+ - Entity pathing system (such as following predetermined paths and possibly A*)

 Possible Additions
 ------------------